leo-ls/cf-destination-proxy/README.md

 ```bash
 cfdp bind https://your-cf-destination-proxy-deployed-app-route
 ```
-> This will create a local ```.env``` file with binding information for the deployed proxy (similar to the SAP BAS "Run configuration" service binding).
+> This will create a local ```.env``` file with binding information from the deployed proxy (similar to the SAP BAS "Run configuration" service binding).

 #### 3. Load the ```.env``` file when you run your approuter locally.